 Please consider reading them.
 They could change your life.
 They are certainly changing mine.
 Quick word about Maria's books - they are self-published by Maria and her husband on a budget, so you may find some small typos or grammar errors since they weren't edited in some large publishing house - but please don't let that get in your way.
 The information is fabulous.

-It is August 2014, and I just was going through this page to update, and have to say it is time for me to watch Joe Cross' movie again - I've faltered, and need to re-motivate and re-invigorate.
-I have been eating too much wheat-based stuff (living in Florida in the winter where there are hundreds of restaurants is too tempting for me, I guess...), and... well, let's just leave it at that.
+In August 2014 I went through this page to update, and said it was time for me to watch Joe Cross' movie again - I've faltered, and need to re-motivate and re-invigorate.
+I have been eating too much wheat-based stuff (living in Florida in the winter where there are hundreds of restaurants is too tempting for me, I guess), and well, let's just leave it at that.
 I can feel the effects of my "relapse" profoundly.
-Hopefully soon I can give you a better update.
+I wanted to give you a better update.
 SEE 2018 UPDATE BELOW!
 YES!
 Progress!!

 Another Health and Fitness Related Site! - This video is to introduce the site